garabaya/Song-recommender-system-assignament-Semana-5-/README.md

 # Song recommender system assignament (Semana 5)
-Jupyter notebook corresponding to the assignament of the Unit: "Recommender Systems" in the Coursera "Machine Learning Foundations: A Case Study Approach" course.
+Jupyter notebook corresponding to the assignament of the Unit: "Recommender Systems" in the University of Washington "Machine Learning Foundations: A Case Study Approach" course.

 ```python